- 130 g mixed berries (fresh or frozen)

-The yoghurt needs to sit in the cold oven for 5 - 7 hours (I often leave mine overnight or make in the morning and leave all day).
+The yoghurt needs to sit in the cold oven for 5 - 7 hours (I often leave mine overnight).
 Your yoghurt will now be lovely and set.
 Place the Thermoserver into the fridge to completely cool for a few hours.
 At this stage you can transfer the yoghurt to a container.

 Remember to take out 120g - 150g as the starter to your next yoghurt.
 This can be frozen - but when you defrost it do not use the microwave as you will kill the culture.

 Provided there is no "double-dipping" and a clean spoon is always used to serve the yoghurt from its container, your yoghurt should keep for around 2 weeks in the fridge.

 See these and other yummy treats on my Facebook Page here:-

 This recipe was provided to you by a Thermomix ® customer and has not been tested by Vorwerk Thermomix ® or Thermomix ® in Australia and New Zealand.